 The EU have published guidance on a list of border crossings in the Official Journal of the EU (refer to page 21 on this notice).

 Private marine vessels arriving in Jersey

-Visiting mariners may only disembark in Jersey at the ports of St Helier and Gorey.
+Currently due to COVID-19 restrictions, visiting mariners may only disembark in Jersey in the port of St Helier.

 Read further information about duty free allowances.

 More information about Jersey Harbours is on the Ports of Jersey website.